railroadpm/site/README.md

 <hr>

-This README has sections that are specific to each of the potential roles of the person reading it.
+This README has sections for each of the potential roles of the person reading it.
 So depending on your interests in this site, simply locate the appropriate section(s) below for a targeted introduction along with links to further information.

-## Everyone
+## For Everyone

-This repo contains and source code and data for a [Data Collection System](https://en.wikipedia.org/wiki/Data_collection_system), specifically a [Performance Measurement System](https://en.wikipedia.org/wiki/Data_collection_system#Types).
+What's here?
+This repo contains the source code and data for a [Data Collection System](https://en.wikipedia.org/wiki/Data_collection_system), specifically a [Performance Measurement (PM) System](https://en.wikipedia.org/wiki/Data_collection_system#Types).

+It's very common for nonprofits and industry groups to [develop and deploy PM systems](https://en.wikipedia.org/wiki/Performance_measurement#In_the_nonprofit_and_voluntary_sector) to track and publish the success of their mission and activities, and to promote goodwill, accountability, process improvements, and better outcomes.

+This project is about the U.S. freight rail industry.
+But even if that industry doesn't interest you, here are some of the key "selling points" and characteristics of this solution from a technical standpoint that should help you to decide if this codebase might work well for your use-case:

+- Open, MIT-licensed source code
+- Developed using a modern technology stack with plenty of software industry activity and interest as of 2018
+- Designed for **zero** operational cost in terms of infrastructure (deploy and operate on free cloud services)
+- Focused on collection and publication of purely **quantitative** measures (numbers).
+In other words, the complete opposite of something like SurveyMoney, which focuses largely on surveys with _qualitative_ measures.

 ## Web Developer